Marcus Coco

-Marcus Regis Coco (born 24 June 1996) is a French professional footballer who plays as a midfielder for Ligue 1 club Nantes.
+Marcus Regis Coco (born 24 June 1996) is a Guadeloupean professional footballer who plays as a right-back or a right winger for Liga I club CFR Cluj and for the Guadeloupe national team.

 Club career

 Coco is a youth exponent from EA Guingamp.
 He made his Ligue 1 debut on 1 February 2015 against Girondins de Bordeaux starting the match and being substituted after 60 minutes for Lionel Mathis.

 He made his 10th appearance in the 2016–17 season by scoring a brace in a 1–3 away win over Lyon on 22 October 2016.

 In July 2019, following Guingamp's relegation from Ligue 1, Coco joined FC Nantes.

+International career

+In October 2023, Coco was called up to the Guadeloupe national team for a set of 2023–24 CONCACAF Nations League matches.
+He debuted in a 2–1 loss to Saint Lucia on 12 October 2023.